elixir-webrtc/ex_webrtc/guides/mastering_transceivers.md

 :ok = PeerConnection.set_local_description(pc2, answer)
 :ok = PeerConnection.set_remote_description(pc1, answer)

-# altough in Elixir WebRTC user has to send media on their own,
+# although in Elixir WebRTC user has to send media on their own,
 # using send_rtp function, we also added replace_track function
 # for parity with JavaScript API
 track = MediaStreamTrack.new(:audio)